Hkaar/CopyCat/README.md

 ## Features
 - Fully backup any folders you want to a source directory
-- Control/Filter on what you backup based on size or name
+- Control/Filter on what you backup based on size
 -  No extra installation of external modules required

 ## Changelog